Elaine Lustig Cohen

 Elaine Lustig Cohen (March 6, 1927 – October 4, 2016) was an American graphic designer, artist, rare-book dealer, and art collector.
 She is best known for her work as a graphic designer during the 1950s and 60s, having created over 150 designs for book covers and museum catalogs.
-Her work has played a significant role in the evolution of American modernist graphic design and typography, integrating European avant-garde with experimentation to create a distinct visual vocabulary.
+Her work has played a significant role in the evolution of American modernist graphic design and typography, taking influence from European avant-garde.
 Lustig Cohen later continued her career as a fine artist working in a variety of media.
 In 2011, she was named an AIGA Medalist for her achievements in graphic design.

 Early life and education

 Lustig Cohen was born in 1927 in Jersey City, New Jersey to Herman and Elizabeth (née Loeb) Firstenberg.
 Her father was a Polish immigrant and worked as a plumber.
 Her mother, a Jersey City native, attended high school and secretary school before marrying Lustig Cohen's father.
 She instilled in Lustig Cohen from an early age the idea that being a woman was not a limitation and encouraged her to pursue her passions, paying first for drawing classes and eventually for her college education.
 As a teenager, Lustig Cohen was exposed to the contemporary art world through the American photographer Naomi Savage and took frequent trips to New York City to visit galleries and museums, such as Peggy Guggenheim's Art of This Century gallery and the MoMA.
+At age 15, she saw paintings by Wassily Kandinsky on exhibit at Peggy Guggenheim's first Manhattan gallery.

 After finishing high school, Lustig Cohen enrolled in the Sophie Newcomb College at Tulane University.
 Two years later, she transferred to the University of Southern California where she graduated in 1948 with a bachelor of fine arts degree.
 However, she did not intend to work as a fine artist, recalling that at that age, "the idea of being an artist never even occurred to me, [...]
 Coming from a middle-class Jewish family, I didn't know what it was to be an artist."
 Instead, Lustig Cohen wanted to pursue a career in art education.